What are the aims of this leaflet?

 - If steroid is injected near the face, acne-like spots may develop in the nearby skin

-- Rarely, there may be temporary increased hair growth at the site of injection
+- Rarely, there may be temporary increased hair growth at the area of the injection

-- Mood changes or insomnia may rarely occur in patients who are very sensitive to the effects of steroids
+- Rarely, mood changes or insomnia may occur in patients who are very sensitive to the effects of steroids

-Intralesional steroid therapy is, by and large, a safe procedure, and will not cause you to put on weight or develop excess hair.
-The amount of steroid injected at any one time is small, and the risk of steroid being absorbed into the bloodstream in sufficient amounts to produce internal side effects is very low.
+Intralesional steroid therapy is, by and large, a safe procedure, and will not cause increases in weight or the development of excess hair.
+The amount of steroid injected at any one time is small and the risk of the steroid being absorbed into the bloodstream in sufficient amounts to produce internal side effects is very low.